lindaprotocol/trident/README.md

 ```
    //@Disabled("add private key to enable this case")
 ```
-2. Set the tron.private-key and tron.tokenId in the test configuration file in the core directory [here](core/src/test/resources/application-test.properties).
+2. Set the linda.private-key and linda.tokenId in the test configuration file in the core directory [here](core/src/test/resources/application-test.properties).

 ```
-tron.private-key=xxx
+linda.private-key=xxx
-tron.tokenId=1000587
+linda.tokenId=1000587
 ```

-**Note:** The account should have at least 1000 TRX, 100 USDT, and 1000 TRC10 token on the Nile testnet. you can get testCoin from [nileex.io](https://nileex.io/join/getJoinPage).
+**Note:** The account should have at least 1000 LIND, 100 USDT, and 1000 TRC10 token on the Nile testnet. you can get testCoin from [nileex.io](https://nileex.io/join/getJoinPage).

 ## Contribution